Nevenall/ghosting-the-edge/manuscript.md

 #### Example Stunts

-**Medic** – You get +2 to O rolls when giving first aid or other emergency medical attentions.
+**Medic**—You get +2 to O rolls when giving first aid or other emergency medical attentions.

-**Biofeedback** – You get +2 to C rolls that involve controlling the natural tendencies and limitations of your meat body.
+**Biofeedback**—You get +2 to C rolls that involve controlling the natural tendencies and limitations of your meat body.

 ### Hack